 The US Merchant Marine Academy in King’s Point, NY does not hold a summer camp for high school students.
 Contact USMMA directly for information about touring King’s Point.

-Capacity in these service academy summer programs is limited, so they may prioritize students who live far from the school or in under-represented geographic areas.
+Due to limited capacity in these service academy summer programs, they sometimes prioritize students who live far from the school or in under-represented geographic areas.
 Students should submit a well-prepared application early in the application window.
-Because the programs are small, students should not assume a turn-down letter means a lower chance of an appointment to that academy.
+Students should not assume a turn-down letter for a summer program means a lower chance of an appointment to that academy.
+If you are interested in attending an academy, you should lean in to complete your application early by the fall of senior year.

 In addition to the academy camps for rising seniors there are other opportunities to get exposure to a service academy or the military.
 Some are open to students in earlier grades.

 Naval Academy STEM Camps – One-week STEM intensive camps for rising 9th-11th grade students in June.
 This camp focuses more on STEM experiences than military orientation.
-Each week is restricted to a particular grade level.
-Application opens January 4, 2022 and closes March 31, 2022.
-Cost $900 (includes food and lodging at the Naval Academy).
+Each grade level attends during a specific week of camp.
+Application opens January 4 and closes April 15, 2023.
+Cost $800 (includes food and lodging at the Naval Academy).

 Note: Sessions vary by grade level.
 Students may only attend the session designed for their grade.

 Society of American Military Engineers (SAME) conducts STEM Summer Camps at military bases around the country.
-These camps focus on military construction and engineering.
-Open to rising 10th-12th grade students.
-Application opens in December.
-Cost $100-600 depending on camp.
-(Sponsorships may be available.)
+These camps focus on military construction and engineering, and are open to rising 10th-12th grade students.
+Applications open December – April 15,.
+Cost $100-800 depending on camp, but sponsorships may be available for some camps.

-Students interested deeper exposure to the military might consider a year-round program.
+Students interested in deeper exposure to the military might consider a year-round program.

 Many high schools have Junior ROTC units associated with a branch of the military.
-Students in these units usually have a JROTC class as part of their school schedule, as well as associated after school and weekend training.
+Students in these units usually have a Junior ROTC class as part of their school schedule, as well as associated after school and weekend training.
 Activities may include fitness and obstacle course training, flight familiarization, marksmanship, cyber security competitions, and ceremonial events.
-Students in some JROTC units may also be eligible for an academy nomination through their JROTC unit.
+Students in some Junior ROTC units may also be eligible for an academy nomination through their JROTC unit.

 Sea Cadets – Run by the Navy League of the United States and supported by the Navy and Coast Guard, Sea Cadet units have regular meetings through the year, as well as a two-week summer training camp and additional advanced training opportunities focused on seamanship and seagoing topics.